Graph Enhanced BERT for Query Understanding: The Proposed Framework

 \subsection{Pre-training Strategies}

 We propose two strategies for the pre-training process, i.e., stage-by-stage and joint training.
-In the stage-by-stage strategy, we separate the training processes of the Transformer module and the GNN module; while in the joint training strategy, the proposed modules are trained simultaneously.
-Next, we give more details about these two strategies.
+1) In the \textbf{stage-by-stage strategy}, we separate the training processes of the Transformer module and the GNN module.
+In the stage of training the GNN module, we fix the parameters of the Transformer module and update the GNN module by the loss $\mathcal{L}_{GNN}$.
+In the stage of training the Transformer Module, we fix the GNN module and transfer the information captured by the GNN module into the Transformer module by the loss $\mathcal{L}_{KL}$.
+2) In the \textbf{joint training strategy}, the proposed modules are trained simultaneously.
+The loss function is defined by combining two losses: $\mathcal{L}_{J} = \mathcal{L}_{GNN} + \lambda \mathcal{L}_{KL}$, where $\lambda$ is a pre-defined parameter to balance the two losses.
+For both strategies, the trained Transformer module can be used to build models for downstream tasks.